CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{coliosis} is an important spinal disease in human beings, especially for Scoliosis, a common spinal deformity that primarily affects adolescents, can significantly impact the health of patients \cite{du2016relevant,lang2019incidence,zhu2025mgscoliosis}.
+Automatic measurement of curvature angle is important for curved objects.
+Due to critical role of spine in human body, Cobb angle estimation of scoliosis, a common spinal deformity disease in human beings, has gained increasing attention in the field of artificial intelligence and computer vision~\cite{zhu2025mgscoliosis}.
 Early detection and treatment of scoliosis can help reduce the need for surgical interventions \cite{prabhu2012automatic}.
-The Cobb angle~\cite{scholten1987analysis} is one of the most widely used clinical measures for evaluating and diagnosing the severity of scoliosis.
+The Cobb angle is one of the most widely used clinical measures for evaluating and diagnosing the severity of scoliosis.
 It is defined as the angle between parallel lines of the top of the upper end vertebra (the most tilted vertebrae on the curve) and the bottom of the lower one~\cite{mcleod2022anesthesia}.
 There are three regional spinal deformities associated with different spinal segments: proximal thoracic (PT), main thoracic (MT), and thoracolumbar/lumbar (TL/L), as illustrated in Fig.~\ref{page1fig1}(c).

 Currently, manual Cobb angle measurement on radiographic images like X-ray images by experts is still the mainstream way in medical institutions.
-However, it is time-consuming and often has potential errors~\cite{vrtovec2009review,pruijs1994variation}, since it can be affected by spinal selection and inter-observer variability, which can be observed from the distances between manual angles and angles by landmarks in Fig.~\ref{page1fig1}(a).
+However, it is time-consuming and often has potential errors, since it can be affected by spinal selection and inter-observer variability, which can be observed from the distances between manual angles and angles by landmarks in Fig.~\ref{page1fig1}(a).
 It has been validated that manual annotation of the Cobb angle exhibits fluctuations ranging from 2.8 to 8 degrees~\cite{sun2022comparison}.
 Therefore, developing a reliable automatic Cobb angle measurement method is crucial.